nhl/link-move/UPGRADE-NOTES.md

 ## Upgrading to 1.4

+### Rename LinkETL to LinkMove [#54](https://github.com/nhl/link-etl/issues/54)

+LinkETL project was renamed to LinkMove.
+This means the following to the end users:

+* pom.xml should now include com.nhl.link.move:link-move artifact.
+* com.nhl.link.etl package is now com.nhl.link.etl.move.
+Classes starting with Etl are now starting with Lm (e.g. EtlRuntime -> LmRuntime).
+So you will need to do renaming in your code.

 ### Straighten mapping by ID [#44](https://github.com/nhl/link-etl/issues/44)

 XML descriptors that map ID columns MUST BE CHANGED to use Cayenne db: expression syntax: